Methylmagnesium chloride: Synthesis and reactions

 Relative to the more commonly encountered methylmagnesium bromide and methylmagnesium iodide, methylmagnesium chloride offers the advantages of low equivalent weight and low cost.
 It is prepared by the reaction of methyl chloride and magnesium in ethyl ether.

 As with most Grignard reagents, methylmagnesium chloride is highly solvated by ether solvents via coordination from two oxygen atoms to give a tetrahedrally bonded magnesium center.

 Like methyllithium, it is the synthetic equivalent to the methyl carbanion synthon.
-It reacts with water and other protic reagents to give methane, e.g.,:
+It reacts with water, alcohols and other protic reagents to give methane, e.g.,: